matthias-reis/carda-gatsby/content/articles/2022/01/d-bris-de-mondes-perdus-by-abraham.md

 They did this in a very tasteful, thoughtful, raw and expressive way.
 Their statement in a chat with the label of their choice Pelagic Records leaves listeners more than just curious:

 > "As a conceptual core piece, we used a text that comes several hundred years from the future.
-Overall, it's more of a chant expressing fears, awe, struggles and laments than a story: pagan, evil, bizarre and primitive.
+Overall, it's more of a chant expressing fears, awe, struggles and lamentations than a story: very oral, primitive and heathen, evil and bizarre.
 You realise that the darkness has also darkened minds after it hit the earth."

 Whether we should call "Débris de mondes perdus" "primitive" remains an open question.
 But is there a recognisable difference from their previous album's overall progressively narrative tone?
 Yes, there is!
 You can hear the fears and pains from the very first bars.
 The harsh vocals are simply masterful and immediately memorable.